Zim aims to strengthen Indian trades with deepsea VSA with MSC

 The carrier’s fleet modernisation programme, developed over the course of 2021 and 2022 when it signed a number of long-term charter deals with shipowners for new tonnage, is almost complete.

-It ordered 46 new vessels and as of today 42 have been delivered with the remaining four – a 5,300 teu wide-beam vessel and three 8,000 teu LNG-powered vessels – to be added to its fleet in the remainder of this year.
+It ordered 46 new vessels and, as of today, 42 have been delivered, with the remaining four – a 5,300 teu wide-beam and three 8,000 teu LNG-powered vessels – to be added to its fleet in the remainder of this year.

-However, with the charter contracts on some 35 ships due for renewal next year, chief financial officer Xavier Destriau told analysts during an accompanying earnings call, that the carrier has the opportunity to downsize its fleet if the market swings again next year due to the substantial overcapacity forecast by many liner observers.
+However, with the charter contracts on some 35 ships due for renewal next year, chief financial officer Xavier Destriau told analysts during an accompanying earnings call that the carrier had the opportunity to downsize its fleet if the market swings again next year due to substantial overcapacity, forecast by many liner observers.

 “The 35 chartered ships that are up for renewal in 2025 are smaller ships than the ones we have received over the past two years out of the 46 ships.

-“Altogether, those 35 vessels combined represent a total capacity of between 120,000 teu and 130,000 teu.
-We will have 120,000 teu potentially that we could let go next year without having to face any early penalty to get out of an existing charter.
+“Altogether, those 35 vessels represent a total capacity of between 120,000 teu and 130,000 teu.
+We will have 120,000 teu potentially that we could let go next year without having to face any early penalty to get out of a charter.

-“And it is very important to emphasise that the first vessels that will potentially leave the fleet, if there was to be any of them, will be the ones that are more expensive, less efficient for us to operate, leaving the company always operating core capacity which is far more efficient, far more cost efficient,” he said.
+“And it is very important to emphasise that the first vessels that will potentially leave the fleet, if any, will be the ones that are more expensive, less efficient for us to operate, leaving the company always operating core capacity which is far more efficient, far more cost efficient,” he said.

 Another 22 vessels, representing a combined capacity of 82,000 teu, are up for renewal in 2026.

-Meanwhile, the carrier upgraded its full-year profit guidance and now expects to post an adjusted EBIT of $2.15bn-$2.45bn, compared to the previous forecast of between $1.45bn and $1.85bn.
+Meanwhile, the carrier upgraded its full-year profit guidance and now expects to post an adjusted EBIT of $2.15bn-$2.45bn, compared with the previous forecast of between $1.45bn and $1.85bn.

 Comment on this article